spatie/laravel-data/docs/as-a-data-transfer-object/request-to-data-object.md

 ```

 You can now inject the `SongData` class in your controller.
-It will allready be filled with the values found in the request.
+It will already be filled with the values found in the request.

 ```php
 class SongController{